stonepros/stone/doc/stoneadm/services/index.rst

 Algorithm description
 ---------------------

-Cephadm's declarative state consists of a list of service specifications containing placement specifications.
+Stoneadm's declarative state consists of a list of service specifications containing placement specifications.

-Cephadm continually compares a list of daemons actually running in the cluster against the list in the service specifications.
-Cephadm adds new daemons and removes old daemons as necessary in order to conform to the service specifications.
+Stoneadm continually compares a list of daemons actually running in the cluster against the list in the service specifications.
+Stoneadm adds new daemons and removes old daemons as necessary in order to conform to the service specifications.

-Cephadm does the following to maintain compliance with the service specifications.
+Stoneadm does the following to maintain compliance with the service specifications.

-Cephadm first selects a list of candidate hosts.
-Cephadm seeks explicit host names and selects them.
+Stoneadm first selects a list of candidate hosts.
+Stoneadm seeks explicit host names and selects them.
 If cephadm finds no explicit host names, it looks for label specifications.
 If no label is defined in the specification, cephadm selects hosts based on a host pattern.
 If no host pattern is defined, as a last resort, cephadm selects all known hosts as candidates.

-Cephadm is aware of existing daemons running services and tries to avoid moving them.
+Stoneadm is aware of existing daemons running services and tries to avoid moving them.

-Cephadm supports the deployment of a specific amount of services.
+Stoneadm supports the deployment of a specific amount of services.
 Consider the following service specification:

 .. code-block:: yaml